 - Add 1 to student's grade level - The copied students will have their Grade Level (STU.GR) and Next Grade (STU.NG) incremented by 1.

 - Assign new Permanent IDs to avoid conflicts - If this option is selected, the copied students will get a new permanent ID.
 Otherwise, they will keep the same permanent ID used in the source database.
-However, if their existing permanent ID in the source database is already in use by another student in the current database, the student will get a new permanent ID anyway.
+However, if their existing permanent ID in the source database is already in use by a different student (based on Last Name, First Name and Birthdate) in the current database, the student will get a new permanent ID anyway.

 - Reassign Permanent IDs starting with - This option is used in conjunction with the option above.
 If the option is checked and a number is entered in the box, the process will attempt to assign new permanent IDs starting with this number.
 Otherwise, new permanent IDs will be assigned the usual way, by getting the next ID for the school or district (depending on the District Rule).
 It is recommended only to enter a value in this box if there is a contiguous block of ID numbers that do not yet exist in the current database that can accommodate all or at least most of the students to be copied.